Matheusvxz/container-migration/README.md

 This repository is designed to set up an environment for running containers using `runc` and performing checkpoint/restore operations with `CRIU`.
 It serves as a foundation for experiments involving container migration.

+This repository is a complement to the article "Migração de Contêineres Utilizando runC e CRIU em Ambiente de Nuvem" submitted to ERAD-SP 2025.

 ## Objectives

 The primary goals of this repository are: